Pablo1Aero/PGTA_PROYECTO_1/README.txt

 ------ README ------

-Developed by Héctor Andrés García Félix and Pablo García Mediavilla
+Developed by Héctor Andrés García Félix and Pablo García Mediavilla.

 The program is PORTABLE so no need any setup instalation.